Kithur/100DaysOfSwiftUI/README.md

 # 100DaysOfSwiftUI
 Finished projects of the 100DaysOfSwiftUI course, I'll update as I finish more, each of the projects in this repository should work as intended.
+The projects are currently in the master branch.